grafana/grafana/docs/sources/auth/generic-oauth.md

 > Only available in Grafana v7.2+.

 Customize user login using `login_attribute_path` configuration option.
+Order of operations is as follows:

-Grafana attempts to evaluate the `login_attribute_path` JMESPath expression against the ID token.
-If no value is found, Grafana uses for the path lookup the HTTP response obtained by querying the UserInfo endpoint specified via the `api_url` configuration option.
-The attribute name which will be used for extracting the ID token from the returned OAuth token can be customized with the `id_token_attribute_name` option.
+1. Grafana evaluates the `login_attribute_path` JMESPath expression against the ID token.
+1. If Grafana finds no value, then Grafana evaluates expression against the JSON data obtained from UserInfo endpoint.
+The UserInfo endpoint URL is specified in the `api_url` configuration option.

+You can customize the attribute name used to extract the ID token from the returned OAuth token with the `id_token_attribute_name` option.

 ## Set up OAuth2 with Auth0